DS4SD/deepsearch-examples/examples/integration_argilla/README.md

 In this example we require the connection to a running Argilla instance.
 The easiest method to setup your own instance is using the 🤗 Hugging Face Space, as documented on https://huggingface.co/docs/hub/spaces-sdks-docker-argilla

+If you don't have one yet, it is very simple to launch a new HF Space using the button below.

 [![Deploy Argilla on Spaces](https://huggingface.co/datasets/huggingface/badges/raw/main/deploy-to-spaces-lg.svg)](https://huggingface.co/new-space?template=argilla/argilla-template-space)

 When running the notebook, make sure to configure the following ENV variables